AdelOrobets/portfolio/README.md

 ### PhoneBook (Web & Mobile Application)

 **Description:**
-A responsive contact management system for web and Android, with user registration, login, and contact management features.
+A responsive contact management system for web and mobile application, with user registration, login, and contact management features.

 ---